ahmedkhan847/mysqlwithelasticsearch/README.md

 # Connect MySQL With Elasticsearch

 A small library to connect MySQL with Elasticsearch.
 Use it to sync data and do full text search.
-Working example for release1 can be found on my article [How To Setup Elasticsearch With MySQL](https://www.cloudways.com/blog/setup-elasticsearch-with-mysql/)
+Click here to find the [API documentation for v2](https://ahmedkhan847.github.io/mysqlwithelasticsearch)

 # Downloading the latest release